erezoren/lettersstream/README.md

    Implement security measures to protect the API endpoints, such as authentication and authorization.

 5. **Monitoring and Logging:**
-   Integrate monitoring and logging to track the instamces health and performance across instances (e.g., using Spring Actuator, Prometheus, Grafana).
+   Integrate monitoring and logging to track the instances health and performance across instances (e.g., using Spring Actuator, Prometheus, Grafana).

-## Endpoints
+6. **For large inputs:**
+   If the word is large, we will need a more efficiant algorithm to check if a letter is a subsequence, such as using a Trie or a more complex data structure, building the string each time will not be good anough.

 ### 1. Set the Word